It takes me a little while to work out what’s odd about this city square.

 It was at this point that the main commercial guilds decided to make their own headquarters around the square – it was clearly the place to be in the 16th century!

-The square also doesn’t look too different from the 16th century.
+The square doesn’t look too different from the way it did in the 16th century.

 Sure, there’s a Starbucks in the lower level of one of the old guild buildings, but the overall architecture hasn’t changed.

 You can see the designs on the walls that would project out the power of the establishments to the traders in the square.

 To really make the most of your visit to the Grand Place Brussels, I would recommend going beyond the facades – and luckily a few of the buildings here are open to visitors.

 The most important site at the Grand Place is still the Town Hall and it’s impossible to miss it.
 It’s almost 100 metres tall and has a cool 5 metre statue at the top of Saint Michael killing a demon.

 You can’t just wander in and have a look yourself unfortunately, but there are guided tours in different languages.
 The tours will take you through the various rooms and galleries, and point out some of the building’s interesting quirks.